mkrd/Swift-BigInt/README.md

 ## About performance
-BInt about as fast as mini-gmp, as of now (not counting the normal gmp, because it needs to be installed and is not portable).
-For example, GMP can calculate multiplications about 1.5 times faster than BInt.
-However, GMP is significantly harder to use, especially in combination with Swift, while BInt offers an intuitive interface.
-When given the task of calculating and printing factorials successively, BInt performs significantly better than GMP
+BInt about twice as fast as mini-gmp, as of now (not counting the normal gmp, because it needs to be installed and is not portable).
+For example, BInt can add numbers about 2 times faster than GMP (272ms vs 530ms for fib(100,000)), and multiply more than 2 times faster.
+When given the task of calculating and printing factorials successively, BInt performs significantly better than GMP.
+In addition, GMP is significantly harder to use, especially in combination with Swift, while BInt offers an intuitive interface.
 I'm considering a new method of storing limbs in base 10^18 instead of 2^64.
 This adds memory overhead and weaker raw calculation performance, but makes printing several orders of magnitude faster than GMP.
 For example, my test-implementation with base 10^18 can calculate and print 1! to 20000! in about 5 minutes.
 GMP can only reach 5680! in the same timeframe.